The Witch Nichang- Chapter 20

 Of course, Lian’er wouldn’t understand something we didn’t care about, not until last year when we went down the mountain together and met a country gentleman celebrating his seventieth birthday.
 It was a lively scene, and that was when Lian’er got curious.
 With Master and I explaining it to her, she somewhat understood it.
 After that, she kept asking for our birthday.
 I didn’t know mine anyway, so I just answered frankly, but Master, both disdainful of lying to coax her and unable to resist the child’s insistence, finally had no choice but to tell her her birthday.

 When she told Lian’er, I was listening in by the side.
 Subconsciously, I did the math and realized it was soon.
 It didn’t matter if I didn’t know, but it was always a bit of a concern if I did.
 However, I didn’t know the rules, so I had no idea what was the right thing to do.
-I ended up going to a kiln maker at the foot of the mountain, begged him to let me make my own mug, and gave it to Master respectfully.
+I ended up going to a potter at the foot of the mountain, begged him to let me make my own mug, and gave it to Master respectfully.

 These were all trivial matters.
 I didn’t do it to please anyone.
 It was not even a birthday celebration.
 I just wanted to take the opportunity to show my inexpressible gratitude to Master.
 Who knew Lian’er would get mad when she found out and blamed me for not taking her along.
 She got so furious that she wouldn’t talk to me for days.
 It took me a lot of coaxing to quench her anger.
 I thought it was over, but it turned out she had always remembered it.